kathleenjo/example1/documentation/13-FAQ.md

 - **Answer** - Yes, however, it may or may not work.
 In addition, the battery is a bit too big for its britches and may pop out after insertion.
 <br><br><br>
 - **Question** - Are there any other issues with the battery that I should know about?
-- **Answer** - The battery slot may come off of the board if you lift too hard.
+- **Answer** - The battery slot may come off of the board if you lift too hard to remove the battery.
 This is a known issue and we are working on it.
 <br><br><br>
 ***
 [<< Go back](12-Troubleshooting.md) &nbsp; | &nbsp; [Up next >>](14-Errata-Notice.md)